Study teenage psychology and learn more about how teenagers grow and develop during the adolescent period.

 You can start the course at any time.

-Developmental, Learning and Behavioural Conditions in Children and Adolescents
+There are three core modules - Adolescent Psychology, Child and Adolescent Mental Health and Developmental, Learning and Behavioural Conditions in Children and Adolescents.

 Counselling Skills I